latenitefilms/ATEMExporter/docs/how-to-use.md

 ## Supported Hardware

-ATEM Exporter was built in a few hours during a live event, and has **only** been physically tested in a real-world live production using an **ATEM Constellation**, Blackmagic HyperDeck's and AJA recorders for ISOs - so if you use a different variety of ATEM, it may or may not work currently.
+ATEM Exporter was built in a few hours during a live music event, and has **only** been physically tested in a real-world live production using an **ATEM Constellation 8K** and Blackmagic HyperDeck's and AJA recorders for ISOs.

+If you use a different variety of ATEM, it may or may not work currently.

 In THEORY though, the following devices are supported: